Mirical-Williams-Causton/csci3055u-project-template/README.md

 ```

 ## About the tools
 The swift complier is responsible for translating Swift source code into efficient, excutable machine code.
 Swift compiler front-end supports a number of tools such as IDE integration with syntax colouring, code completion, and other conveniences.

-#### Major components of the Swift compiler
+The major components of the Swift compiler include: parsing, semantic analysis, clang importer, SIL generation, SIL guaranteed transformations, SIL optimizations, and LLVM IR generation.
-- Parsing
-- Semantic Analysis
-- Clang Importer
-- SIL Generation
-- SIL Guaranteed Transformations
-- SIL Optimizations
-- LLVM IR Generation

 ## About the standard library
 The Swift standard library defines a base layer of functionality for writing Swift programs, including: